 Don, you have nothing to be concerned about here.
 Suppose you die before you claim your benefits.
-For calculating survivor’s benefits, the Social Security Administration assumes you claimed benefits on the day that you died.
+For calculating survivor’s benefits — also known as “widow’s benefits” — the Social Security Administration assumes you claimed benefits on the day that you died.

 As an example, assume that you die on your 69th birthday and that you had not claimed benefits.
 Your wife will receive a widow’s benefit equal to the amount you would have gotten had you applied on that day.

 This provision discussed above provides an important incentive for the higher-benefit spouse to delay claiming benefits.
-The higher-benefit spouse is typically the husband, who generally has a shorter life expectancy than the wife.
+The higher-benefit spouse of a traditional couple is typically the husband, who generally has a shorter life expectancy than the wife.
 Moreover, wives tend to be younger than husbands.